jamesturk/jamesturk.net/content/posts/deploying-hugo-to-cloudfront.md

 ./cf.py
 ```

-And now every time you're ready to publish a simple `./publish.sh` does the trick.
+Every time you're ready to publish a simple `./publish.sh` does the trick.

+And now you have a fast, reliable, low-maintenance site for under $1/month.  ($0.50 for the Route 53 zone is the largest expense, then pennies for S3 and CloudFront costs.)

 ## Questions?
 Suggestions?